multinear-demo/demo-finance-bank-support-tmp/README.md

 # Demo Bank Customer Support

-This is a simple RAG demo for a bank's customer support bot.
+This is a simple RAG demo for a bank's customer support bot, for use with the [Multinear](https://multinear.com) platform.

 ## Introduction

 <img align="right" width="400" src="static/screenshot.png">

-- This project serves as a proof-of-concept for integrating RAG into a banking environment to enhance customer support operations.
-By leveraging GenAI, the system provides intelligent and contextually relevant responses to customer inquiries, ensuring a seamless and efficient support experience.

-- This project is also a demonstration of a platform that facilitates the development of GenAI-based applications.
-It allows practitioners to run various experimental configurations, measure their outcomes, and iteratively improve the system's performance while maintaining reliability and security.

-### Features

-- **Retrieval-Augmented Generation (RAG):** Combines traditional information retrieval methods with generative AI to provide accurate and context-aware responses.
-- **Experiment Management:** Run multiple variations of the RAG engine, each with different models, prompts, or approaches.
-- **Comprehensive Evaluations:** Supports various evaluation methods, including automated metrics, LLM-as-a-judge, and human evaluations.
-- **Result Tracking and Comparison:** Save metadata and results of each experiment batch, enabling detailed comparisons and analysis.
-- **Security and Guardrails:** Implement tests for malicious inputs and enforce security measures to safeguard against potential threats.
-- **User-Friendly Interface:** A frontend interface for interacting with the customer support bot and managing experiments.
+This project shows how simple it is to build a proof-of-concept using RAG for a customer support bot answering user questions on FAQ data, with platforms like [llama_index](https://github.com/jerryjliu/llama_index).
+The real challenge is to ensure that this bot is reliable - always giving the right answer, not hallucinating, and knowing how to deal with ambiguous or off-topic questions.
+GenAI is a powerful technology, but it's also **unpredictable by design**, and the only way to make it reliable is to build comprehensive test coverage and guardrails.
+That's exactly what the Multinear platform is for.
+Multinear allows developers to define evaluations in a simple yet powerful way and iteratively develop their GenAI applications, ensuring reliability and security.

 ## Installation